-Save New Clear Filter Jave INCAN Cieai TILLET
+Save New Clear Filter Cicci - neer

 • Right-click on any item in the tree for a menu of operations on that component.

 • Click on the "hidden," "undrawn," and "generated" checkboxes to reveal additional components which are not currently visible, or are internally generated subcomponents of the Smart GWT components you have created.